jina-ai/finetuner/README.md

   * Login to Finetuner: This is necessary if you'd like to run fine-tuning jobs with Finetuner in the cloud.
   * Create experiment: This experiment will contain various runs with different configurations.
   * Start fine-tuning run: Select backbone model, training and evaluation data for your evaluation callback.
-  * Monitor: Check the status and logs for progress on your fine-tuning run.
+  * Monitor: Check the status and logs of the progress on your fine-tuning run.
   * Save model: If your fine-tuning run has successfully completed, save it for further use and integration.